Saheed Osupa

-Akorede Babatunde Okunola (born 7 August 1970), also known by the stage names Saheed Osupa or King Saheed Osupa (K.S.O.), is a Nigerian Fuji, musician, film actor, and hip Fuji creator.
+Saheed Akorede Babatunde Okunola (born 7 August 1969), also known by the stage names Saheed Osupa or King Saheed Osupa (K.S.O.), is a Nigerian Fuji, musician, film actor, and hip Fuji creator.

+Personal life

+Saheed osupa is a family man, who has a huge family.
+He is married to two wives, whose names are Azeezat and olabisi muinat and also have a total of 8 children- six- sons and two daughters.

 Early life

 Saheed Osupa was born in the Mosafejo area of Ajegunle, Lagos State but grew up in Ibadan, the capital of Oyo State.
 His father, Moshood Ajiwere Layeye, was a Wéré music artist and also an elder cousin of Fuji musician Ayinde Barrister.

 Education

 Osupa went to Amuwo Odofin High School in Lagos, and graduated in 1987.
 In 1992, he completed his National Diploma programme at The Polytechnic, Ibadan after studying Business Administration.
 He is an alumnus of the American International College, where he studied Networking Operations.

 Career

 Fuji music

 Osupa started music professionally as a teenager in 1983 as a Fuji artiste.
 His first album was titled Fuji Fa Disco, followed by Fuji Blues.
 He has released over 40 studio albums, including a 4-in-1 studio album titled Mr. Music.
 In 2008, Osupa was declared the "King of Fuji Music" by Ayinde Barrister.